sciZer0/7/v/README.md

 <h3 align="center">Big Problem 2</h3>

-The big problem 2 is that on each of the existing blockchains, each network congestion always leads to an increase in gas prices which, in it turn, always leads to an increase in the total amount of money that the servants (miners/validators) receive.
+The big problem 2 is that on each of the existing blockchains, each network congestion always leads to an increase in gas prices which, in its turn, always leads to an increase in the total amount of money that the servants (miners/validators) receive.

 Ideally, network congestions, inevitably leading to an increase in gas prices, must never lead to an increase in the total amount of money that the servants (miners/validators) receive -- instead, this whole token increase must be burned.